ClawOfDead/ATVRoms/README.md

 __Instructions for the init:__

-Read this carefully before flashing.
+Read this carefully before flashing.

 Once booted it should take 12 min to be setup.
 It will take 3 min to install Magisk and Integrity apk.
 So be patient if you don't see anything moving.